group06-comparative-genomics/final_project/README.md

 '0519 Exploring Protein Files from Glimmer'(docx file) records the information of proteomes as well as genomes(frequencies of amino acids, total number of nucleotides, etc), and should be kept updating...

-'0519-ORF.py' consists of several parts:
+'0519-ORF.py' is the main code for orf prediction.
+Up till now it can only predict from 'ATG' to one of the three stop codons.
+I think we may need Machine Learning methods for better prediction?
+It consists of several parts, with each part interpreted by the comments above.
+As I use ipython I just put all the codes together and paste the part I need when I run it...

 '0519exploring_prot.py' gives out the information of the first amino acids of the predicted proteome by Glimmer.

-'0519simpleorf.py' is just an earlier version of '0519-ORF.py'...I forgot I have uploaded it...
+'0519simpleorf.py' is just an earlier version of '0519-ORF.py'...I forgot I have uploaded it...Thus it can be discarded.